InvertGames/uFrame.Documentation/pages/services.md

 }
 ```

+### Service Async Setup

+You can also setup your services by overriding the `SetupAsync()` method.
+> This method is called by the kernel to do any setup that may take some time to complete.
+It is executed as a co-routine by the kernel.

+This is also invoked once upon kernel initialization.

+Method stub:
+	public override IEnumerator SetupAsync()

+[ **REQ** Code example ]

 ## Accessing ViewModel

 By default uFrame keeps up with viewmodels for us.
 It maintains a manager for each type of viewmodel you create.